obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Golden Coffee.md

 - **Vertical Lines - Lists**: Shows vertical lines below the lists items markers.
 WARNING -> This could be a problem for those who use sync panes, since it will glitch a lot whenever you try to scroll near the lists.
 If you use sync panes, please keep it off
     - Dark Mode
     - Light Mode
+- **View Header**: Change the CSS Settings applied to the "View Header"
+- Hidden Icons: Change the hidden state of the View Header Icons